Jcdiem/Project2D/README.md

   <li>Run 'ninja -C build/'</li>
   <li>Run 'ninja -C build/ install'</li>
 </ol>
-Windows is currently not tested, so please refer to the Meson guide linked in step 2 for setting up on Windows.
+Windows support can be found on our Windows branch and is currently in an unstable state.

 If you run into any issues, please open an issue request.